mothugget/Ebaits/client/README.md

-# Getting Started with Ebait Client
+# Getting Started with the Ebait client

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# API connection
+## API connection

 The adress and port of the server need to be added to the .env file.
-See [.env.sample](./env.sample).
+See the .env.sample file for tne correct variable names.

-# Authentication
+## Authentication

 The authentication is handled with Auth0.
 [An account can be made here.](https://auth0.com/)

 The domain and client ID need to be added to the .env file.
-See [.env.sample](./env.sample).
+See the .env.sample file for tne correct variable names.

-# Image hosting
+## Image hosting

 Image hosting is done through cloudinary.
 [An account can be made here.](https://cloudinary.com/)

 The domain and client ID need to be added to the .env file.
-See [.env.sample](./env.sample).
+See the .env.sample file for tne correct variable names.

 The app does not delete images from the cloudinary storage.

 ## Available Scripts

 In the project directory, you can run:

+### `gulp populateComponents`

+Will create react functional components in any empty js files in the component directory, using the file name as the component name.

 ### `npm start`